top of page

 Welcome from Environment Analyst

 The impact of data centres on water availability, demand on the power grid, air, land and natural resources are currently looked at in silo.
-An integrated, systems-approach is needed to help organisations accurately monitor and report on these impacts in a standardised way, enabling comparability and transparency in the market.
+This discussion will be a multi‑sector conversation on the real‑world challenges of data‑centre growth, and how collaborative, science‑based insights can guide smarter planning, fairer resource use and more resilient infrastructure.

 â€‹